 If you’re worried about your ability to teach, there are free lesson plans online that you can download, which give you step-by-step instructions on how to provide your kids a full curriculum of finance-related lessons.

-Our favorite is the free Financial Fitness for Life lesson plans put out by the Council for Economic Education.
+Our option is the free Financial Fitness for Life lesson plans put out by the Council for Economic Education.

 Choose matching over giving